josefadamcik/josefadamcik.cz/_posts/2019-12-08-pcb-snowman-christmas-decoration.md

 I wanted lead-free HASL finish and 15 boards.
 Which raised the price a bit to **$33.67** plus **$12** for basic shipping to Germany.
 Still very nice price for bunch of boards.

-The order process itself works pretty well: upload Gerbers, pick the parameters in a web form according to requirements and finish the order.
+The order process itself works pretty well: upload Gerber files, pick the parameters in a web form according to requirements and finish the order.
+I have added a note to my order kindly asking the operators to put their internal order number on the bottom of the PCB[^3].
 They inspected my design and confirmed it is OK for manufacture.

 ### How long did it take?